If you feel tired during the day despite getting a good night’s sleep, you may be suffering from sleep apnea.

 Snoring and Sleep Apnea Are NOT the Same Condition

 It should be noted that if you snore, you don’t necessarily suffer from sleep apnea.
 While snoring can disturb your sleep like sleep apnea, snoring occurs when the soft tissues in the mouth and throat vibrate as you breathe deeply during sleep.
 Snoring is not nearly as dangerous as sleep apnea.

 Call to Schedule an Appointment Today

-Dr. Rogers will need to provide you with a thorough examination before a custom mouth guard can be recommended.
+Dr. Rogers will need to provide you with a thorough examination before a custom Mandibular Advancement Device can be recommended.
 If sleep apnea is keeping you awake, call (509) 838-4165 to schedule an appointment.